-1) Data Structure:

-The data structure of Cuckoo Counter is the same as shown before, which consists of two arrays, and each array has wbuckets separated into multiple entries with different sizes.
+1) Data Structure: The data structure of Cuckoo Counter is the same as shown before, which consists of two arrays, and each array has w buckets separated into multiple entries with different sizes.
 To report the top-k most frequent flows, we add an extra heap.
-This heap is different from the min-heap in the paper of CMsketch [25] or HeavyKeeper [37], it uses the $f{start}$ field to record the frequency of a flow when it is first entered into the heap.
+This heap is different from the min-heap in the paper of CM-sketch [25] or HeavyKeeper [37], it uses the $f{start}$ field to record the frequency of a flow when it is first entered into the heap.
 By adding this field, we can improve the algorithm to filter out some false top-k flows.
-Experiments show that this optimization improves the accuracy of top-k estimation compared to ordinary min-heap (refer to Appendix A).